psegarel/angular-metatags/README.md

 Pulls the data from a http request then updates the metatags for a specific route, the page data is updated from the same value returned

 ## Result so far...
-- Metatags are successfully set globally
+- Metatags are successfully updated on the local server with Cloud Functions
-- Home metatags not updated
-- Projects metatags not updated
-- Gallery metatags not updated
-- About metatags updated